cdda-toys/cdda-json-formatter-vscode-extension/README.md

 ## Installation

+One of:
-See "Installation" section at the [Visual Studio Marketplace page](https://marketplace.visualstudio.com/items?itemName=cdda-toys.cdda-json-formatter).
+* "Installation" section at the [Visual Studio Marketplace page](https://marketplace.visualstudio.com/items?itemName=cdda-toys.cdda-json-formatter).
+* [Download a `.vsix` file](https://open-vsx.org/extension/cdda-toys/cdda-json-formatter) hosted on Open VSX and install manually

 ## Using